 3. Allocating cull cow checkoff dollars to areas such as:

-At NCDPA’s spring board meeting in April 2016, board members set the direction for the Association for 2016 and beyond.
+The NCDPA board members have set the direction for the Association for 2016 and beyond.

 The three goals established for NCDPA are: